ubbn/spring-fundamental/README.md

 # Spring fundamental
-Project aims to demonstrate practical use of [Spring framework](https://spring.io/) in java application.
+The project aims to demonstrate practical use of [Spring framework](https://spring.io/) in java application.

 ## Spring